ziotom78/raytracing_course/tomasi-ray-tracing-04b.md

 # HDR→LDR Conversion (1/3)

 -   Once `normalize_image` and `clamp_image` have been applied, all RGB components of the colors in the matrix will be in the range [0, 1].
--   At this point, the conversion to the sRGB space takes place via the [usual formula with γ](tomasi-ray-tracing-04a.html#/gamma-correction).
+-   At this point, the conversion to the sRGB space is performed using the [standard gamma correction formula](tomasi-ray-tracing-04a.html#/gamma-correction).
 -   The result of the conversion is a matrix that must be saved in an LDR graphic format: PNG, JPEG, WebP...
 -   For saving, you need to choose an appropriate library.